Hossman333/DayOne-Find-And-Replace/README.md

 ### All Journals

 If you followed step 5 and 6, the path to the file should be correct.
-12. Going back to what we typed, finish typing it `python main.py --word-replaced veggies --word-replacing pizza --folder-in journals`
+12. Going back to what we typed, finish typing it `python main.py --word-replaced veggies --word-replacing pizza --folder-in ../journals`

 ### One Journal

-12. Now instead of typing a directory, we will just give the path of the file, for example: `python main.py --word-replaced veggies --word-replacing pizza --file-in journals/My Smelly Journal.json`
+12. Now instead of typing a directory, we will just give the path of the file, for example: `python main.py --word-replaced veggies --word-replacing pizza --file-in journals/My Smelly ../Journal.json`

 13. Hit enter!